top of page

 A SLOW START

-Looking back, if you asked anyone who knew me as a child what career path I would take, I don't know if many would say music.
+On reflection of the past thirty years, if you asked anyone who knew me as a child what career path I would take, I don't know if many would say music.
 I was a slow learner; jumping about and playing around during lunch break at primary school, then sleeping in class.
-I was in 'extra learning' classes for the children that needed a slower pace of learning and this continued well into secondary school.
+I was in 'extra learning' classes for the children who needed a slower pace of learning and this continued well into secondary school.

 I had always enjoyed music but, although I did a lot of musical activities, I didn't take it seriously as a career path until I was thinking about university.
 In a classic teenage boy fashion, I wanted to become a games developer but, typically, hadn't thought it through.
 Years later, I was glad I hadn't done this when I volunteered to do some bug testing on a game and found it to be the most tedious thing I'd ever done, which includes watching paint dry.